kkinge79/slot-machine/README.md

 ## how to play and point system
--Hit spin!, every time you get three matching icons in a row itll add to your credits! if you hit 0 credits then you lose!
+-Hit spin!, every time you get three matching icons in a row itll add to your credits!
+Get three "?" and activate the MYSTERYBOX where you can win up to 5000 credits or lose up to 5000 credits. if you hit 0 credits then you lose!

   - 3 cherries: 50
   - 3 bells: 50
   - 3 clovers: 125
   - 3 diamonds: 500
+  - 3 ?: between -5000 & 5000
   - 3 sevens: 5000 (jackpot!)
   - Costs 10 per spin